A COMPARISON OF EARLY RESULTS OF NON-RESECTION TECHNIQUES FOR CORRECTING DEGENERATIVE MITRAL REGURGITATION

 Abstract

-Methods: 58 adult patients (mean age 57(49;64) years, 21 female) with severe degenerative type II MR (ERO 43(30;50) mm2) underwent primary MV repair were included in the prospective study.
+Methods.
+The prospective study included 58 adult patients (mean age 57 (49; 64) years, 21 female) with severe degenerative type II MR (ERO 43 (30; 50) mm2) who underwent primary MV repair.
 94,7% of patients were in NYHA class II or III before surgery.
-The patients were randomized in two groups: 1) chordal transposition – CT – 30 patients, 2) chordal replacement – CR – 28 patients.
+The patients were randomized in two groups: 1) chordal transposition (CT) group included 30 patients, 2) chordal replacement (CR group) included 28 patients.
 Mitral prosthetic ring implantation was performed in all cases.
 Transthoracic echocardiography was performed one year after surgery.

-Conclusion: Compared non-resection techniques are effective comparable methods of MV reconstruction with good early outcomes.
+Conclusion.
+Compared non-resection techniques are effective comparable methods of MV reconstruction with good early outcomes.

 About the Authors

-Vladimir V. Evtushenko
+Vladimir V. EvtushenkoRussian Federation

 Russian Federation